A Full Guide On How to Hire Employees in Vietnam

 PEO / Employer of Record Services in Vietnam

-To assist foreign companies, NNRoad provides Employer of Record (EOR) services for clients interested in running payroll and hiring employees in Vietnam without a legal entity.
+To assist foreign companies, NNRoad provides Employer of Record (EOR) services in Vietnam for clients interested in running payroll and hiring employees in Vietnam without a legal entity.

 NNRoad acts as a Professional Employment Organization (PEO) in Vietnam to ensure that all employment liabilities (local contract, payroll, individual income tax, social security contributions) are complied according to the Vietnamese Labor Law.
 In other words, employees are legally and administratively employed by NNRoad, but they will remain working on your company’s behalf.